New Writers Awards 2016

-The New Writers Awards 2015 are now closed for applications.
+The New Writers Awards 2016 are now open for applications

 The awards are divided into three different categories.
 Click on a category for further information:

 - Poetry in English and Scots